Robert P. Silvers: Under Secretary of Homeland Security

 In January 2021, Silvers name was suggested for a Department of Homeland Security position.
 On April 12, 2021, President Joe Biden announced Silvers as the nominee to be the Under Secretary of Homeland Security for Strategy, Policy, and Plans.
 On April 27, 2021, his nomination was sent to the United States Senate.
-His nomination is pending before the Senate Committee on Homeland Security and Governmental Affairs.
 On May 27, 2021, a hearing on his nomination was held before the Senate Committee on Homeland Security and Governmental Affairs.
 He was confirmed by the US Senate on August 5, 2021, by Unanimous Consent.
 He was sworn in on August 10, 2021.